 The programme is divided into weekly (7-9 day) sessions with workshops, excursions, presentations, and other events.
 Choose workshops—studio or theory—in which a theme or idea is explored from multiple viewpoints and media.
 Respond to projects, exercises or assignments and experiment in any media you choose in any course.
 Present your work to the Transart community for feedback as well as in small critique groups.
 Make connections with local curators and artists at presentation and critique sessions followed by introductions and receptions with other curators.
 Possibility to continue on to Transart Institute's accredited programmes with relevant degree and an accepted proposal (space permitting).

 Summer and Winter residencies are the heart of Transart Institute for Creative Research and critical hubs for events and exchange together with a myriad of exhibitions, screenings, performances, publications, conference, talks and other events that take place in-between by Transart members both collaboratively and individually—see them here.
-Recent residencies have taken place in Berlin and New York City and January 2018 will see us in Mexico City.
+Recent residencies have taken place in Berlin and New York City and Mexico City.
 Transart is committed to being fluid, responsive and nomadic; to being inclusive and with a wide perspective in order to be a relevant, vital, vibrant and global community.

 To back up a bit though, residencies are both milestones and resources activated by 1-3 week plenaries: each including presentations in various forms, critique, presentations, screenings and performances.
 Topical and elective workshops take place as well as guest lectures, artist and curator talks, individual meetings with faculty, students, advisors, guest critics, curators and other creative practitioners.
 Refinement of project plans, alternate routes, revisions, the collecting of resources are all in process throughout each residency so you can leave clear-headed and well supported.